Ultimate Guide to Being a Harpist

-1) Understand your purpose – it will fuel you through absolutely everything.
+1) Know your Purpose – it will fuel you through absolutely everything.

-2) Get creative community support - all successful creatives have a trusted inner circle community who understands.
+2) Get Creative Community support - all successful creatives have a trusted inner circle who understands them.

-3) Collaborate, do not complete– this will change your life.
-Many of the opportunities you have for learning, growing, being inspired, and living a fulfilled life come from connecting with others on many levels, so stay connected and support others!
+3) Collaborate rather than compete – this will change your life.
+Many of the opportunities you have for learning, growing, being inspired, and living a fulfilled life result from connecting with others on many levels.
+Stay connected and support others!

-How Online Harp Lessons Can Be an Advantage for Both Professional and Beginner Harpists
+How Online Harp Lessons Benefit Both Professional and Beginner Harpists

 Online harp lessons make learning the harp accessible for anyone, anywhere.

-For instance, online harp classes can be available regardless of whether you are a beginner, intermediate, or advanced student.
-With some time, patience, and practice anyone can be plucking the harp like a pro.
+Online harp classes are available whether you are a beginner, intermediate, or advanced student.
+With some time, patience, and practice anyone can play!

-If you are just starting playing the harp, online harp lessons will help you to learn the basics and improve faster.
+If you are just starting playing the harp, online harp lessons help you to learn the basics and gain momentum.

 If you are already an experienced harpist, advanced online harp lessons will take your skills to the next level.